How to Use the Lanami Expert Advisor

 Mandatory, not optional

-Demo testing confirms:
+Demo testing helps confirm:

 - correct installation and permissions